PopupMaker/Popup-Maker/readme.txt

 9. Create any popup imaginable using our color pickers and sliders!

 == Changelog ==
+= v1.7.15 - 04/14/2018 =
+* Improvement: Removed metadata from object models to reduce cache size as WordPress already has them cached.
+* Tweak: Added new filter and corrected typo in existing ones for extension integrations.
+* Fix: Bug for potentially missing variable.
+* Fix: Bug when using WordPress older than v4.4 and viewing the subscribers table.
+* Fix: Bug where google fonts didn't always get loaded correctly.
+* Fix: Missing styles from Advanced Theme Builder due to misordering.

 = v1.7.14 - 03/28/2018 =
 * Fix: Obscure PHP error caused by method from interface was marked abstract in an abstract class inheriting the interface.
 * Fix: Bug when jquery cookie is called from another plugin.